Reinforcement Learning, Bit by Bit

 This section focuses on a like for like comparison of two DQN variants with ENN knowledge representation, but contrasting TS with variance-IDS action selection.
 For convenience, we will refer to variance-IDS as simply IDS for the rest of this section.
-In both cases we use an ensemble of size 20 with 50-50-MLPs with randomized prior functions, simple replay buffer of 10k transitions, Q-learning according to \eqref{eq:average_enn_learn} with $n_{\rm batch}=128, n_{\rm index}=20$, $\ell=\ell^{Q,\gamma}$ and ADAM learning update rate 0.001 \cite{osband2018randomized,kingma2014adam}; for IDS we set $n_{\rm IDS}=40$.
+In both cases we use an ensemble of size 20 with 50-50-MLPs and randomized prior functions, simple replay buffer of 10k transitions, Q-learning according to \eqref{eq:average_enn_learn} with $n_{\rm batch}=128, n_{\rm index}=20$, $\ell=\ell^{Q,\gamma}$ and ADAM learning update rate 0.001 \citep{osband2018randomized,kingma2014adam}; for IDS we set $n_{\rm IDS}=40$.
 Our first experiments consider a special family of environments designed to test for \textit{deep exploration}.

-\subsubsection{Deep Exploration}
+\subsection{Deep Exploration}

-One of the key challenges in RL is that of \textit{deep exploration}, which accounts not only for the information gained from an action, but also how that action may position the agent to more effectively gather information over subsequent time periods \cite{osband2019deep}.
+One of the key challenges in RL is that of \textit{deep exploration}, which accounts not only for the information gained from an action, but also how that action may position the agent to more effectively gather information over subsequent time periods \citep{osband2019deep}.
 The DeepSea experiment presents a sequence of environments parameterized by a size $N$ and a random seed.
-Any general agent without deep exploration will take in expectation more than $2^N$ episodes to learn the optimal policy.
-To investigate the empirical scaling of our computational approximations we use the standardized DeepSea experiment from \bsuite\ \cite{Osband2020Behaviour}.
+Agents that explore via dithering (e.g., $\epsilon$-greedy or Boltzmann exploration) take in expectation more than $2^N$ episodes to learn the optimal policy.
+To investigate the empirical scaling of our computational approximations we use the standardized DeepSea experiment from \bsuite\ \citep{Osband2020Behaviour}.

 Figure \ref{fig:deep_sea_scaling} shows the number of episodes required by each agent in order to have fewer than 90\% suboptimal episodes as the problem size $N$ grows.
 The dashed line shows the scaling $2^N$ and each experiment is run for only 10k episodes.
-Empirically, this demonstrates for the first time that IDS (like TS) can drive deep exploration in deep RL.
-Even though IDS performs a one-step optimization, the variance-based information term encodes the long term exploratory benefits.
+Empirically, this demonstrates that value-IDS can drive deep exploration in an environment that has been challenging to other agents.

+The above simulation results with the DeepSea environment demonstrate a case of successful deep exploration, competitive with TS.
 However, the main motivation for IDS is not to match TS in deep exploration, but instead to more efficiently seek information where the opportunity arises, as our next example will show.

-\subsubsection{Targeting Informative Actions}
+\subsection{Targeting Informative Actions}